3035689025/ENGG1340_COMP2113_Group-project/README.md

 ##### 2) Died in incompetence
 Prerequisites:
-Run out of money (poor grades in previous days: time, accuracy)
+Run out of money (poor grades in previous days- time, accuracy...)

 Events:
 Starved in the next day